ipesek/jsxgraphbook/src/2_setup.md

 _These scripts are all downloaded from the internet, therefore we need an constant internet connection._
 {/lang}
 {lang=DE}
-_Diese Programme werden alle vom Internet heruntergeladen, deshalb benötigen wir eine Internetverbindung._
+_Diese Zusatzdateien werden alle aus dem Internet heruntergeladen, deshalb benötigen wir eine Internetverbindung._
 {/lang}